austinjones/tab-rs/README.md

 foo/ $
 ```

-To switch between workspaces, add a workspace `tab.yml` in your home directory with `workspace` links (as described in the next section).
+Each workspace has it's own tab.
+You can use this to quickly reset the working directory within a workspace:
 ```
-$ tab workspace
+repo/ $ tab workspace
-workspace/ $ tab project
+workspace/ $
-project/ $
 ```

+To switch to another workspace (if a workspace link has been configured in the current workspace [tab.yml](https://github.com/austinjones/tab-rs/blob/main/examples/advanced-repo/tab.yml)):
 ```
-workspace/ $ tab other-workspace other-workspace/ $
+workspace/ $ tab other-workspace other-workspace $
 ```

 # Configuration
 Tab supports persistent `tab.yml` configurations.
 There are two types of configurations:
 - Workspace configurations, which are active within any subdirectory, and link to repositories.
+Tab workspaces can be nested - so if you want global tabs or sticky workspaces you can define a `~/tab.yml` config.
 - Repository configurations, which define tab endpoints.
-Your typical `tab` interaction would be switching
-  to one of these repositories via `tab myproj/`
+Your typical `tab` interaction would be switching to one of these repositories via `tab myproj/`

-A full set of example files are available in the [examples](https://github.com/austinjones/tab-rs/tree/master/examples) directory, but here are some starters:
+A full set of example files are available in the [examples](https://github.com/austinjones/tab-rs/tree/master/examples/) directory, but here are some starters:

 ```
 ~/workspace/tab.yml: